01-edu/public/subjects/doop.en.md

 - An operator
 - Another value

+The following operators are considered valid: "+", "-", "/", "*", "%".

 In case of an invalid operator the programs prints `0`.

 In case of an invalid number of arguments the program prints nothing.

+In case of overflow the program prints **Overflow**.

 The program has to handle the modulo and division operations by 0 as shown on the output examples below.